aroesz98/TFTLIB_8BIT/README.md

 At first create CubeMX project.
 Configure 4 pins (RD, WR, RS(DC), CS) and 1 GPIO port (i.e. PB0-PB7) for display.

-Then make project and copy library .c/.cpp files to "Src" folder and header files to "Inc" folder.
+Then make project and copy library project folder.
+Add library path to "Include paths" in GCC and G++ compiler options.
 Convert project to C++ and rename main.c to main.cpp

 Simply create TFTLIB_SPI object by calling: